puppeteer/puppeteer/README.md

 - Provide a reference implementation for similar testing libraries.
 Eventually, these other frameworks could adopt Puppeteer as their foundational layer.
 - Grow the adoption of headless/automated browser testing.
-- Help dogfood new DevTools features...and catch bugs!
+- Help dogfood new DevTools Protocol features...and catch bugs!
 - Learn more about the pain points of automated browser testing and help fill those gaps.